magepages/mpdocs/docs/rma/index.md

 - **Default Label**:
   - **Default Status Label for All Store Views**: Set the default label for all stores.
-  - *Note*: This is a required field.
-The system will display an error message if left blank.
+  - *Note: This is a required field.
+The system will display an error message if left blank.*
 - **Store View Specific Labels**: Set the label for each store view.
 If this field is blank, it will automatically get Default Label.

 #### 3.1.3.
 Default Comment/ Reply